 The issue of rounding up due to the Pharmacy Board's integer-based software.
 It vastly inflates what a person has actually purchased.
 For example, the integer-based bookkeeping divides the packet weight Rule A by Rule B (i.e. 0.1/0.088=1.12) and then their software system rounds it up to 2 units purchased as shown on the Ohiomedicalmarijuanaregistry.com patient website.

 Another issue is the concept of the one-day supply coupled with a policy of “USE IT OR LOSE IT”.
 For example, if you bought a 10-day supply and waited to 20 days to make your next purchase you can lose 10 days of your ability to buy the rest of the 90-day supply.
 Currently, OPN is not aware of the Pharmacy’s rule administrative origins of the “USE IT OR LOSE IT” policy.

 - If you buy X day supplies and the website say you bought X+, save all your receipts and screenshots of the Ohiomedicalmarijuanaregistry.com. then call the Pharmacy board at 614-705-1189, but not the Helpline.
 This is not a Helpline issue, this is a Pharmacy board issue.

 - Be aware of the effect of buying in small units see the chart (link below) from the Pharmacy board in how they are calculating a day supply.
-For example, if you buy a single 1/10 ounce packet you have are booked as having 2, even worse if you buy 1 a day you will run out of 90-day supply on the 45th and not permitted to buy anymore till the next 90 day period.
+For example, if you buy a single 1/10 ounce packet you have been booked as having 2, even worse if you buy 1 a day you will run out of 90-day supply on the 45th and not permitted to buy any more till the next 90 day period.
 Thus cutting your overall limit in almost half.

 - Buying one of each strain will count as 2 units per strain.